amized/react-sequencer/README.md

 ]
 ```

-And then `pre` becomes the default state when your component mounts, until the sequencer in started.
+And then `pre` becomes the default state when your component mounts, until the sequencer is started.
 By defining all the states explicitly in this fashion, it makes your animation easier to understand and manipulate.

 #### `loop: Boolean`